doumbouya93/homework-1/README.md

 #### 6. In the following URL: `http://localhost:4000/admin?`

-* What is the scheme/protocol?
+* What is the scheme/protocol? http
-* What is the host?
+* What is the host? localhost
 * What is the port number?
+4000
-* What is the path?
+* What is the path? admin
-* What are the query parameters?
+* What are the query parameters? no query parameters
 * What is the fragment?
+None

 #### 7. In the following URL: `http://www.lehman.edu/academics/mathematics-computer-science/index.php`

-* What is the scheme/protocol?
+* What is the scheme/protocol? http
-* What is the host?
+* What is the host? lehman
 * What is the port number?
+80
-* What is the path?
+* What is the path? academics/mathematics-computer-science/index
 * What are the query parameters?
+None
 * What is the fragment?
+None

 #### 8. In the following URL: `https://en.wikipedia.org/wiki/Greek_alphabet#Glyph_variants`

-* What is the scheme/protocol?
+* What is the scheme/protocol? https
-* What is the host?
+* What is the host? wikipedia
 * What is the port number?
+443
-* What is the path?
+* What is the path? wiki/Greek_alphabet
 * What are the query parameters?
+None
 * What is the fragment?
+Glyph_variants`

 ### 9. HTTPS

 What does the S stand for in HTTPS?
+Security

 Why is HTTPS better than HTTP?
+Because HTTPS is more secured Than HTTP especially when inputing sensitive information.

 Should all web pages use HTTPS?
+No

 ## Webpages